 Peanuts are rich in fat.
 The substance that sticks on the roof of your mouth when eating peanut butter on keto diet is fat.

-As explained in the above section, a ketogenic diet prizes fats so that you are supposed to consume 70% of your daily meals from them.
+As explained in the above section, a ketogenic diet prizes fats so that you are supposed to consume up to 70% of your daily energy from them.
 To reach such a target, you need to consume foods full of fats and low in carbs.

-A 100-gram portion of this spread will give you the following (4):
+100 grams of this spread contains the following (4):

 - 20 grams of carbs, 6 of which will be fiber.
 You will get 13% of its total calories from this macronutrient